alixandru/bitbucket-sync/README.md

 All of this information can be provided in the `config.php` file.
 Detailed descriptions of all configuration items is contained as comments in the file.

+**Important!** Make sure all folders specified in the `config.php` have write permission for the user under which the web-server process runs.
+This is mandatory in order for the script to be able to store commit meta-data files locally.

 ## Change log ##

+**v2.1.0**

+* Added the ability to retry failed synchronizations.
+* Updated the documentation to make it more clear

 **v2.0.1**